Kaboom242/quillquest-stories/Golemheart/Chapters-TheFirstMage/Archive/022/Chapter022-draft5.md

 "We're already heretics," Greta said quietly, her hand automatically checking the holy symbol at her throat—a gesture that had become nervous habit since her theological crisis began.
 "The moment we chose truth over institutional loyalty, we crossed that line."

-"True," Tobi grinned.
-"Makes decision-making much simpler when you've already committed to the interesting path."

 The harbor master's office sat at the end of a weathered wooden pier, its windows facing the sea through glass that had been polished clear by generations of salt spray.
-Captain Erik Nordhal looked exactly like Lin had expected a northern seafarer to look—weathered skin, gray beard braided with small shells, and eyes that held the particular wariness of someone who'd spent decades reading ocean moods and human nature.
+Captain Erik Nordhal looked exactly like Lin had expected a northern seafarer to look—weathered skin, gray beard braided with small shells, and eyes that held the particular wariness of someone who'd spent decades reading ocean moods.

 "Passage to the Nordmark Islands?" he repeated, studying their travel documents with the suspicion that came naturally to someone who'd learned that unusual requests usually meant unusual trouble.
 "Those waters have been rough lately.
 Sea spirits restless, storms appearing without warning.
 Lost three fishing boats last month to something that shouldn't have been there."